-We hope that most matters where someone has concerns can be settled by speaking to a person they normally deal with within our services, and this is the informal route we would like people to try first.
-We would always encourage someone to talk with their Supervising Social Worker or the Team Manager about any concern that they have and to try to resolve the matter with them.
+We hope that most matters someone is concerned about can be settled by speaking to a person they normally deal with in the Capstone Group, and this is the informal route we would like people to try first.
+We would always encourage someone to talk with their supervising social worker or the team manager about any concern that they have and to try to resolve the matter with them.

-An informal discussion to resolve the situation should take place and be resolved within five working days and a note of the course of action taken and the outcome recorded on the foster carer(s), applicants, or child's file.
+An informal discussion to resolve the situation should take place and be resolved within five working days and a note of the course of action taken and the outcome recorded on the carer or child's case record.

-Formal Complaint Stage 1 - Regional Investigation
+Formal Complaint Stage 1 - internal investigation

-If someone is not satisfied with the informal response they get, or if they wish straightaway to complain formally to us, they can do so via the Registered Manager (the 'complaints officer'), at the office address.
-They can put their concerns in writing if they wish or ring the Registered Manager directly.
+If someone is not satisfied with the informal response they get, or if they wish straightaway to complain formally to the Capstone Group, they can do so to our Registered/ Regional manager (the 'complaints officer'), at the office address.
+They can put their concerns in writing if they wish or ring the Registered / Regional manager directly.

-We will acknowledge receipt of the complaint within five working days, including an indication of whether it is planned to try to resolve the complaint via regional investigation (Stage 1) or, in the case of potentially serious complaints, to move straight to the independent investigation (Stage 2).
+Capstone will acknowledge receipt of the complaint within five working days, including an indication of whether it is planned to try to resolve the complaint via internal investigation (Stage 1) or, in the case of potentially serious complaints, to move straight to the independent investigation (Stage 2).

-The Registered Manager will investigate the complaint and interview all relevant people or will allocate another manager to do this; Team Manager or QA Manager will investigate the complaint in the absence of the Registered Manager.
+The Registered/ Regional manager will investigate the complaint and interview all relevant people or will allocate another manager to do this.
 This stage of the process should be completed within 28 days of the commencement of the investigation, unless it is exceptionally agreed with the complainant this period may be extended.
 The investigating manager will complete a written record with findings and recommendations for the resolution of the complaint which will be available to the complainant.
-The investigation report and findings must be appropriately shared with all involved parties.

-If the complainant is dissatisfied with the outcome, they may request within 28 days of the date of the dispatch of the investigation, where the matter can be referred to Formal Stage 2.
+If the complainant is dissatisfied with the outcome, they may request within 28 days of the date of the dispatch of the report to them that the matter be referred to Formal Stage 2.

-If the complaint involves the Registered Manager or Area Director
+If the complaint involves the Registered/ Regional Manager or Area Director

-If the complaint involves the Registered Manager, then the Formal Stage 1 complaint should be directed to the relevant Area Director Tim Clayton via email: tim.clayton@capstonefostercare.co.uk
+If the complaint involves the Registered Manager, then the Formal Stage 1 complaint should be directed to the Area Director, at the above address.

-If the complaint relates to the Area Director, then Peter Battle - Chief Executive Officer (CEO) can be contacted via email: peter.battle@capstonefostercare.co.uk
+If the complaint relates to the regional director, then CEO, Peter Battle can be contacted via email: peter.battle@capstonefostercare.co.uk

-Formal Complaint Stage 2 - Independent Investigation
+Formal Complaint Stage 2 - independent investigation

-A request for an independent investigation should be made in writing either to the Registered Manager or the Area Director.
+A request for an independent investigation should be made in writing either to the Registered / Regional Manager or the Area Director.
 The request will be acknowledged in writing within five working days, including details of the proposed investigation.

-The Area Director will appoint an independent person (external to the region/organisation, as required) to investigate the complaint.
-This person will be independent of the Ofsted registration, will hold a professional social work qualification and have experience in foster care services.
+The Area Director will appoint an independent person to investigate the complaint.
+This person will be independent of The Capstone Group, will hold a professional social work qualification and have experience in foster care services.